 AMCC Board of Directors

-AMCC President and Mayor Pro Tem, City of Justin
+AMCC Past President and Mayor Pro Tem, City of Justin

 David has served on the Justin City Council for more than seven years and is in his third year as mayor pro tem.
 Additionally, David serves as the Park Chairman for the City of Justin and 2nd Vice President for TML Region 8.